dccuchile/wefe/doc/user_guide.rst

 Calculate Rankings
 ==================

-When we want to measure various types of bias on different embedding models and different metrics, 2 big problems arise.
+When we want to measure various types of bias in different embedding models using more than one metric, two major problems arise:

-1. We do not want to lose or flatten the difference between the results of the various measured bias criteria.
-One type of bias can buffer or intensify another.
+1. We do not want to lose the differences observed for different bias criteria.
+However, one type of bias can interfere with another either by intensifying or decreasing it.

-2. Metrics deliver their results on different scales, making them difficult to compare.
+2. Different Metrics can operate on different scales, which makes them difficult to compare.

-To show that, suppose we have two sets of queries: one that explores gender biases and one that explores ethnicity biases.
-Furthermore, we want to test these sets of queries on 3 glove models of 25, 50 and 100 dimensions trained using the same twitter corpus.
-In addition, we will use both WEAT and Relative Negative Sentiment Bias (RNSB) as metrics for the measurement.
+To show that, suppose we have two sets of queries: one that explores gender biases and another that explores ethnicity biases.
+Additionally, we want to test these sets of queries on 3 Twitter Glove models of 25, 50 and 100 dimensions each, using both WEAT and Relative Negative Sentiment Bias (RNSB) as bias metrics.

 1. Let's show the first problem: Lose or flatten the difference between the